 I’m surrendering to the ever-more popular pumpkin spice craze but decided to mix it up a bit with this savory dish of Pumpkin-Almond Butter Red Curry Noodles.

-Continue Reading: My Kind Of Pumpkin Spice: Pumpkin-Almond Butter Red Curry Noodle Tangle →
+Continue Reading: My Kind Of Pumpkin Spice: Pumpkin-Almond Butter Red Curry Noodles →

 An easy weeknight recipe of Baked Chicken with Jalapeño Pesto that’s a simple, quick family meal.